 The agency-versus-in-house decision is one of the most consequential in any marketing organization.
 DTC operators, shaped by the economics of their scale, have developed a strong intuition about where in-house capability creates real advantage and where agency relationships are the better model.
 This intuition is rarely shared in enterprise marketing organizations.

 DTC operators tend to bring in-house anything that is directly tied to customer acquisition or retention performance, dependent on brand voice and customer knowledge, or a daily operational function where speed matters.
-Performance marketing — paid social, search, email — is often in-house because the feedback loop between campaign performance and spend decisions needs to be real-time, not on an agency reporting cycle.
-Creative that requires deep brand knowledge follows the same logic.
+Performance marketing (paid social, search, email) is often in-house because the feedback loop between campaign performance and spend decisions needs to be real-time, not on an agency reporting cycle.
+Creative that requires deep brand knowledge follows the same logic, and it gets judged on hard numbers, the hook rate, hit rate, and volume in the Meta creative benchmarks, not on taste.

 What stays with agencies: production capacity for specific formats, specialized channel expertise (TV, OOH, PR), technical implementation that requires skills not worth maintaining full-time.
 The distinguishing principle is clean: anything where the brand's customer insight is the primary input stays in-house.
 Anything where technical execution is the primary input can be outsourced.